nammar/SWEN6307/README.md

 3. Netbeans comes with Glassfish server by default, but you can configure it with other servers.
 For example Apache Tomcat (http://tomcat.apache.org).
 You can download apache tomcat as a zipped folder and extrat it.
 Then you can configure netbeans to use it from that folder.

-PART I: XML parsing
+# XML/JSON parsing

-3. The JAXP Java XML parsing API (https://jaxp.java.net).
-You can download the latest release 1.6.
+4. The JAXP Java XML parsing API (https://jaxp.java.net).
+You can download the latest release.

+5. Sample code: TestParsingXmlWithDOM.java, TestParsingXMLWithSAX.java

+6. Data files (people.xml, file1.json, etc.)